 Description of Maas' Rating System.

-Already more than thirty years ago I felt a need for a Rating System that could do better than just counting the number of wins and losses.
+Already more than forty years ago I felt a need for a Rating System that could do better than just counting the number of wins and losses.
 In my opinion a more sophisticated Rating System was needed, especially for unbalanced competitions, where due to draws and/or a knock-out systems not all participating teams play each other and where not all participating teams even play the same number of matches.

 I did develop a Rating System that took the strength of a team's opponents into account and that appeared to have a number of properties in common with the well-known ELO-Rating System.